 - I’m a Born Procrastinator Who Hates Homework – Here’s How I designed a “no homework career”

-10. Host Webinars
+11. Host Webinars

-Key Point: Think of every class you’ve ever paid money to attend.
+Webinars are great monetization opportunities.
+Think of every class you’ve ever paid money to attend.
 Now turn that into a paid, online event.

 - You can get to know your audience better

 - It gives you a chance to explain your offering in more detail